-Nurse 'stabbed' in grounds of Ayr hospital as police hunt suspect
+Nurse 'stabbed' in grounds of Ayr hospital as police search grounds

+A Scots hospital was put on lockdown after a nurse was reportedly stabbed on the grounds.

-Police swarmed a Scots hospital campus amid claims of a knife attack.
+Police swarmed the area after 10am on Thursday after reports of a knife attack.

-A woman has been taken to hospital after an incident in the grounds of Ailsa Hospital after 10am this morning.

-Nicola Sturgeon confirmed the victim was a nurse after the incident was raised by the Ayr MSP at First Minister's Questions.
+The woman was rushed to hospital and her condition is described as serious but stable.

+She has been identified locally as a support worker who works in addiction services at the hospital.

 Staff and patients at Ailsa Hospital, alongside colleagues at neighbouring University Hospital Ayr, were put on lockdown for several hours.

-Movement around the site can be now be resumed, with the exception of the courtyard car park in front of Addictions Services.

-Locals reported staff had been told to stay locked in their offices while police investigated.
+As this morning's incident unfolded, staff were told to stay locked in their offices while police investigated and a helicopter scoured the area overhead.

-Police confirmed an area of the carpark and an adjacent building have been secured for examination.

-One person at the hospital told The Herald they understood there had been a stabbing.
-This has not been confirmed.
+One person told The Herald they understood there had been a stabbing.

 A source at the hospital said: "We got a message saying the hospital is in lockdown and not to leave our rooms as there’s been a stabbing.
 The helicopter is out overhead.
 It doesn’t seem real."

-“Emergency services are in attendance and the woman has been taken to hospital.
+“Emergency services are in attendance and the woman has been taken to hospital."

-“Local officers, supported by the police helicopter, are currently conducting a search of the area and enquiries are ongoing.”

-NHS Ayrshire and Arran Health Board confirmed they were aware of an incident and were working with Police Scotland but were still to reveal details.
+They later added: "A force spokesman said: "The injured woman, was taken to Ayr Hospital for treatment.

+"Her injuries are described by hospital medical staff as being serious but stable.
+Her relatives have been made aware.

 Associate director for the area, Billy McClean, said: "NHS Ayrshire & Arran is aware of an incident in the grounds of Ailsa Hospital this morning.